-- Assist more than 17,000 households to pay their monthly rent. - Lease 431 new project-based housing voucher units for households with low income or experiencing homelessness in FY 2025 - Provide opportunities to help families become more financially self-reliant through the SDHC Achievement Academy, with programs that emphasize career planning, job skills, job placement and personal financial education, such as budgeting.
+- Dedicate \$312 million to assist more than 17,000 households. - Lease 431 new project-based housing voucher units for households with low income or experiencing homelessness in FY 2025 - Provide opportunities to help families become more financially self-reliant through the SDHC Achievement Academy, with programs that emphasize career planning, job skills, job placement and personal financial education, such as budgeting.